 In July of 1968, hearing that the City of Scottsdale was considering demolishing the Little Red Schoolhouse building, a group of "Old Timers" gathered together as the embryonic Scottsdale Historical Society and led a petition drive to save the building.
 The drive resulted in petitions with over 1,500 signatures that were presented to the City Council in the Fall of 1968.
 The City Council agreed to save the building.

 In December of 1969, the Scottsdale Historical Society was incorporated.
-The following April of 1971, this newly formed Society was designated by the City of Scottsdale as the official historical representative of the City.
+The following April of 1970, this newly formed Society was designated by the City of Scottsdale as the official Historical Society of the City of Scottsdale.

 During the 1970s and 1980s, the Society met regularly, conducted presentations on the history of Scottsdale, and created small museum displays in spaces donated by local businesses, including at the former Loloma School, the office buildings at the northeast corner of Scottsdale and Indian School Roads and at offices at the northwest corner of Via de Ventura.